NiryoRobotics/ned_ros/sphinx_doc/source/quick_start.rst

 *********************************************

 The fastest way to program the robot is via `Blockly <https://docs.niryo.com/product/niryo-studio/source/blockly_api.html>`_.
-When you are on the blockly page and logged into the robot, switch to learning mode via the toggle.
+When you are on the Blockly page and logged into the robot, switch to learning mode via the toggle.
 You can then press the button on top of the robot's base once to bring up a block with the robot's current position.
-So, move your robot by hand, press the button, connect the blocks.
+Thus, move your robot by hand, press the button and connect the blocks.
 Congratulations you have programmed a robot at lightning speed!

 At the top right of the Blockly window, you can choose to save the positions in either **Joints** or **Pose** mode.